 WHAT WE GROW

 Here at our Kingfisher Citrus farm, we are constantly evolving with each season.
 Enduring the recent drought we removed almost a third of our entire orchard, but have rebuilt to now grow a wide and diverse range of fresh seasonal produce.
-Every week we spend time talking to our valued farmers’ market customers, learning more about what varieties of citrus and produce they appreciate most.
+Throughout our time operating at farmers markets, we’ve had many great conversations with our loyal customers learning about what varieties of citrus and produce they appreciate most.
 We work very hard to pick our produce at maturity with optimum sweetness and flavour to give you a product you’re sure to enjoy!
 Have a browse through the varieties we currently grow and plan to grow in the future.
 We always love to hear your feedback and requests, so please touch base with us on our contact form.

 The Blood Orange, a desired gourmet ingredient of royal prestige, is beautiful in colour with striking crimson flesh and wonderfully sweet with a unique berry flavour.
 This exotic looking fruit ripens in the winter, its peel is smooth, yet pebbled and when zested releases bright floral aromatics.
 Seedless with an ideal balance of sweetness and acidity makes the Blood Orange suitable for fresh eating, juices, jams or sauces.
 Use in savoury or sweet preparations, partner with avocados, lettuce, nuts, bacon, fresh herbs, cheeses, seafood and poultry or add juice to curds, cocktails, vinaigrettes and syrups.